bjaggi/ScalaSparkSample/readme.txt

 #this is a boilerplate spark/scala code , with sbt and scalatests
-# i intend to write a sentimental analysis program using this approach
 # To run this on windown instal hadoop-comon (winutins.exe)
 # to run on cluster do spark-submit
 #step 1 to setup code on you machine (install git)